CuriousLearner/Confluence/README.md

 # Setup Guide

 ### Creating a Virtual Environment
 Virtual Environment allows us to have requirements installed specifically to our project instead of complete system.
-To create a virtual environment goto any directory where you will store your code and run the following command on terminal (linux) or Windows PowerShell (Windows)(For windows, run Windows Powershell as Administrator before running below commands)
+To create a virtual environment go to any directory where you will store your code and run the following command on terminal (linux) or Windows PowerShell (Windows)(For windows, run Windows Powershell as Administrator before running below commands)
 ```
 python -m venv venvconf
 ```